centrahq/storefront-accelerator/README.md

-This is a boilerplate shop using Centra's DTC API, built with Next.js 15.
+This is a boilerplate shop using Centra's Storefront API, built with Next.js 15.

 ## Getting Started